-2. Legal framework
+2. Legal Framework

 - 2.1.
-This policy has due regard to legislation including, but not limited to, the following: - The Children and Families Act 2014 - The Education Act 2002 - The Education Act 1996 (as amended) - The Children Act 1989 - The National Health Service Act 2006 (as amended) - The Equality Act 2010 - The Health and Safety at Work etc. Act 1974 - The Misuse of Drugs Act 1971 - The Medicines Act 1968 - The School Premises (England) Regulations 2012 (as amended) - The Special Educational Needs and Disability Regulations 2014 (as amended) - The Human Medicines (Amendment) Regulations 2017 - 2.2.
-This policy has due regard to the following guidance: - DfE (2015) 'Special educational needs and disability code of practice: 0-25 years'
+This policy has due regard to legislation including, but not limited to, the following: - The Children and Families Act 2014 - The Education Act 2002 - The Education Act 1996 (as amended) - The Children Act 1989 - The National Health Service Act 2006 (as amended) - The Equality Act 2010 - The Health and Safety at Work etc. Act 1974 - The Misuse of Drugs Act 1971 - The Medicines Act 1968 - The School Premises (England) Regulations 2012 (as amended) - The Special Educational Needs and Disability Regulations 2014 (as amended) - The Human Medicines (Amendment) Regulations 2017 - The Food Information (Amendment) (England) Regulations 2019 (Natasha's Law) - 2.2.
+This policy has due regard to the following guidance: - DfE (2022) 'First aid in schools, early years and further education'

-- DfE (2015) 'Supporting pupils at school with medical conditions' - DfE (2016) Multi-Agency Guidance for the Management of Long Term Health Conditions for Student's and young people. - DfE (2000) 'Guidance on first aid for schools' - DfE (2019) Automated external defibrillators (AEDs) A guide for schools - Ofsted (2019) 'Education inspection framework' - Guidance and Code of Practice-First Aid at Work (Issue 3 December 2015) - Guidance for Administering Medicines in Schools and Early Years Settings (DCC 2012) - Department of Health (2017) 'Guidance on the use of adrenaline auto-injectors in schools' - Statutory framework for the early years foundation stage: Setting the standards for learning, development and care for children from birth to five (2017)

-2.3.
-This policy has due regard to the following Trust/school policies:

-- Special Educational Needs and Disabilities (SEND) Policy (Trust-wide policy)

-- Accessibility Plans (School policy)
+- DfE (2021) 'School Admissions Code' - DfE (2015) 'Special educational needs and disability code of practice: 0-25 years' - DfE (2015) 'Supporting pupils at school with medical conditions' - DfE (2016) Multi-Agency Guidance for the Management of Long Term Health Conditions for Student's and young people. - DfE (2019) Automated external defibrillators (AEDs) A guide for schools - Ofsted (2019) 'Education inspection framework' - Guidance and Code of Practice-First Aid at Work (Issue 3 December 2015) - Guidance for Administering Medicines in Schools and Early Years Settings (DCC 2012) - Department of Health (2017) 'Guidance on the use of adrenaline auto-injectors in schools' - Statutory framework for the early years foundation stage: Setting the standards for learning, development and care for children from birth to five (2017) - 2.3.
+This policy has due regard to the following Trust policies: - Special Educational Needs and Disabilities (SEND) Policy - Complaints Procedures - Student Mental Health and Well-being Policy - Pupils with health needs who can not attend school Policy - First Aid Policy - Allergen and Anaphylaxis Policy - Equality Objectives Policy - 2.4.
+This policy has due regard to the following school/academy policies: - Accessibility Plans - First Aid Policy - Attendance Policy

-- Complaints Procedures (Trust-wide policy)

-- Student Mental Health and Well-being Policy (Trust-wide policy)

-- Attendance Policy (School policy)

-- Pupils with health needs who can not attend school Policy (Trust-wide policy)

-- First Aid Policy (Trust policy)

-- First Aid Policy (School policy)

-3. Roles and responsibilities
+3. Roles and Responsibilities